nextflow-io/training/docs/hands_on/04_implementation.md

 params.blacklist  = "$baseDir/data/blacklist.bed"
 params.reads      = "$baseDir/data/reads/ENCSR000COQ1_{1,2}.fastq.gz" // (3)!
 params.results    = "results" // (4)!
-params.gatk       = "/opt/broad/GenomeAnalysisTK.jar" // (5)!
 ```

 1. The `/*`, `*` and `*/` specify comment lines which are ignored by Nextflow.
 2. The `baseDir` variable represents the main script path location.
 3. The `reads` parameter uses a glob pattern to specify the forward (`ENCSR000COQ1_1.fq.gz`) and reverse (`ENCSR000COQ1_2.fq.gz`) reads (paired-end) of a sample.
 4. The `results` parameter is used to specify a directory called `results`.
-5. The `gatk` parameter specifies the location of the GATK jar file.
-This is a path within the container.

 !!! tip